gabrielhgcamargo/Grade-Registration-API/README.md

 STATUS: 201 CREATED

 ```
-Now, with a user registered, you can register some student:
+Now, with a user registered, you can register some student.

 And do not forget to in Authorization in Postman, choose 'Basic Auth', and insert your Login/Password.
 To all HTTP Methods below...

 ```